indrayam/wasm-hackathon/README.md

 ![JS Optimization 2](https://us-east-1-anand-files.s3.amazonaws.com/javascript-optimization-2.png)

-All major web browsers now support WebAssembly, a low-level bytecode intended to serve as a compilation target for code written in languages like C, C++ and Rust.
+All major web browsers now support WebAssembly as a low-level bytecode intended to serve as a compilation target for code written in languages like C, C++ and Rust.
 WebAssembly is being positioned well to ultimately become the _assembly_ for the Web, and perhaps even beyond the Web!

-## When to use WebAssembly?
+## Good use-cases for WebAssembly

-#### Code Reuse
+#### 1. Reuse existing code for Web Consumption

 One of the promises of WebAssembly is to remove the boundaries between web applications and all other software: mature code-bases developed in different languages can be brought inside the browser with minimal effort.
 Many projects have already been ported into Wasm, including [games](http://wasm.continuation-labs.com/d3demo/), [image codecs](https://squoosh.app/), machine learning libraries, and even [language runtimes](https://ruby.dj/).

-#### Performance Benefits
+#### 2. Near native performance of Wasm modules makes new types of applications possible

 Wasm makes browser engine’s job much easier: the code already comes in the form of internal representation designed for easy multi-threaded parsing, thanks to the `.wasm` format.
 Plus, some optimizations were already baked into a WebAssembly file when we compiled it on a developer’s machine.
 That means that browser engine (for example, Google **v8**) can compile and execute code immediately without going back and forth with optimizations and deoptimizations as it does for JavaScript.

-#### Source Independence
+#### 3. JavaScript is no longer the only game in town for Web!

 Write the code in the language that best suits the problem domain